This post may contain affiliate links. Read our disclosure policy here.

 - Next, snip the opposite corner or the bag (or change your piping tip) and make a smaller opening.
 Use this end to decorate “Santa’s” jacket buttons.

-- Use mini chocolate chips or chocolate sprinkles to decorate Santa’s eyes.
-Serve immediately or store in the refrigerator up to 3 days.
+- Use mini chocolate chips or chocolate sprinkles to decorate Santa's eyes.

 Notes